EDF-RetD-ICAME/node-rpi-info/README.md

 RPI Version
 ===========

+This library is written in coffee-script and allow to display information about the current RaspberryPi.
+If no revision is provided, /proc/cpuinfo is parsed to retrieve the revision.

-Rpis Versions are taken from :
+Rpis infos are taken from :

 * http://www.raspberrypi-spy.co.uk/2012/09/checking-your-raspberry-pi-board-version/
 * http://elinux.org/RPi_HardwareHistory